WeSolveProblems/wesolveproblems.org.uk/about.md

 ##[Vassili Philipov](https://uk.linkedin.com/in/vassiliphilippov)

-Vassili Philipov is a founder and CEO of science educational company [MEL Science](https://melscience.com).
-Vassili attended a maths school #45 in Saint-Petersburg.
+Vassili Philipov is the founder and CEO of an educational science company, [MEL Science](https://melscience.com).
+Vassili attended a math school in Saint-Petersburg.
 He was a bronze medalist at the International Physics Olympiad in 1994.
-Later he did PhD in Mathematics and founded two IT startup companies in the mobile industry which both grew more than hundred employees.
+Later he completed his PhD in Mathematics and founded two IT startup companies in the mobile industry.
+Both of which grew to more than one hundred employees.
 Vassili lives in Buckinghamshire with his wife and four children.